 - Windows 10 does most of the work from here.
 You will be prompted by a few instructions when it comes time to name your printer and set it up, but most of the hard work automatic.
 You should be able to print a test page within a minute or two.

 However, you might be thinking, “what if I don’t have a wireless printer?”
 That’s okay!
 Find the right cable connection to hook up your printer to your computer — it’s usually a USB connection.
 Connect your printer directly to your Windows 10 computer… and then sit back.
-Windows 10 should then connect to your printer, download the latest drivers, and get you ready to print a test page without you needing to lift a finger.

 If only everything was so easy.
 Printers being what they are, you may have run into trouble during the automatic connection process.
 There’s a myriad of reasons for this, most of which are directly linked to the age or brand of the printer you’re using.
 If you are curious, then yes, buying a new wireless printer can often solve these problems for you, but that’s an expensive fix for the average consumer.
 If you want to stick with your printer, we have a few other solutions for you to try.
 Buckle up, because things are about to get complicated.